-Sure there are some things I think many of us willfully gave up.
-For me, it was the chevron patterns, the long necklaces that were neon and chunky, the colored, tight-fitting denim and the infinity scarves.
+Sure there are some Millennial trends I think many of us willfully gave up.
+For me, it was the ever so popular Millennial chevron patterns, the long necklaces that were neon and chunky, the bright colored, tight-fitting denim and the infinity scarves.
 And if you haven’t gotten rid of the above, I’ll help show you how to swap them for something that feels not only updated, but elevated.

 Want More Outfit Ideas?